First Edition Prologue & Chapters 1-3

 8 October, 1159, the Gates of Toulouse, Southern France

 The fair-haired English baron silently begged God to send a brisk breeze, as the smells of unwashed men, smoke, rotting garbage, and sewage were unbearable, causing Alfred to fight the urge to retch.
 It did not help that the air was thick with humidity and much warmer than a typical October evening in Lenton, Alfred’s home in Nottinghamshire.
-Using his sleeve, Alfred wiped the sweat from his brow while trying to avoid breathing deeply.
+Using his sleeve, Alfred wiped the sweat from his brow.

 “It’s not like Henry to show such indecision,” proclaimed Huntingdon, his handsome face contorted in frustrated aggravation.
 “Lenton, have you ever seen the king hesitate to take what he wants?”